 Optional, but recommended Step 8: Modify your

-/etc/ssh/sshd_config to disable root password with a password, change your SSH port, and other common / basic SSH security settings.
+/etc/ssh/sshd_config to disable root access with a password (prohibit-password, or disable root login altogether), change your SSH port, and other common / basic SSH security settings.
 Here is an adequate guide: https://linuxhandbook.com/ssh-hardening-tips/